 Stroudley finalised the design by building 24 of what became the ‘production’ model in 1880.
 These were known as the G class, with larger cylinders, 17” X 24”, but with a boiler having the same diameter as Abergavenny.
 Other amendments included a slightly longer rear wheelbase (7’ 11” instead of 7’ 9”).
 The class had Stroudley inside framed tenders from new.

-Despite the single driving wheels, these locomotives gave stalwart service for many years over the Portsmouth route, despite considerable variation in topography and the resultant heavy gradients.
+Despite the single driving wheels, these locomotives gave stalwart service for many years over the Portsmouth route, notwithstanding the considerable variation in topography and resultant heavy gradients.
 Their demise came with Douglas Earle Marsh, who decided that more powerful locos were required for the needs of the 20th Century.